he-leon/car-light-reminder/README.md

 - Voltage dividers are chosen for 3.3V logic.
 High/Low GPIO states might not be recoginized correctly when using an Arduino with 5V.
 - Current draw is about 25mA@12V (0.3W).
 Choosing higher resistor values might reduce this.
 - No protection against voltage Spikes from alternator, ignition coil, etc. -> Expected lifetime/robustness in automotive environment unknown.
+- The device does not use a dedicated amplifier.
+However, when choosing a suitable loudspeaker and enclosure the output power of the Arduino should be sufficient to reach a decent volume level.

 # Example build
 The following pictures show a cheap quick and dirty build using a scrap "Ricotta" cup as a case.
 A speaker salvaged from an old PC is used.
 The circuit was built on a stripboard.